 "As we’ve grown and expanded, we’ve found it increasingly difficult to recruit staff with the right skills and attributes.
 Recruitment is one of our key challenges."

-A recent study by the Centre for Economic and Business research found that in order to keep pace with the 23,783 people employed in the maintenance and repair of classic and heritage vehicles, employers need to recruit over 665 apprentices each year.
+A recent study by the Centre for Economic and Business Research found that to keep pace with the 23,800 people employed in the maintenance and repair of classic and heritage vehicles, employers need to recruit over 665 apprentices each year as ageing staff retire.

 Steam (Boiler-smith) Technicians